pseudomuto/routesjs-rails/README.md

 }
 ```

-This object will be passed to the Route object's `initRoutes` method, which will make the following
+This object will be passed to the Route object's initialization function, which will make the following
 methods available (assuming you're running your site at `http://www.example.com/`):

 Method | Result